rubrikinc/sysfail/README.md

-Test files `session_test.cc` and `cwrapper_test.cc` serve as working examples of usage in C++ and C. `ffi.go` uses FFI (foreign-function-interface) in a standalone-process form-factor, so can serve as an example for non C / C++ projects.
+Test files `session_test.cc` and `cwrapper_test.cc` serve as working examples of usage in C++ and C. `ffi.go` uses FFI (foreign-function-interface) in a standalone-process form-factor, so can serve as a working example for non C / C++ projects.